Latvian Railways: Railway history of Latvia until 1991

-World War I and the Latvian War of Independence caused significant damage to railway infrastructure, but the total length of railway lines in the four years of the war increased from 1941 to 2763 km, mainly at the expense of military narrow-gauge railways.
+World War I and the Latvian War of Independence caused significant damage to railway infrastructure, but the total length of railway lines in the four years of the war increased from 1941 to 2763 km, mainly due to construction of narrow-gauge railways for military use.

-After the Proclamation of the Republic of Latvia On 5 August 1919, with the establishment of the Latvian Railway Board, the Latvian state takes over the management of almost all railways located in the territory of Latvia.
-Narrow gauge railway lines remain in private hands, only one of which continues to be operated by a private legal entity.
-Since 5 August 1919, the board then operates the state-owned Latvijas dzelzceļi ('Latvijas valsts dzelzceļi', Latvian State Railways) company.
-It only takes a few years to completely rebuild the railway infrastructure in Latvia.
-Already in 1925, the construction of new railways are started, stations and trains are modernized, and the Riga passenger station is provided with an electrical interlocking device for switches and signals - the first train safety device of this type in the Baltic States.
-By 1940, 840 km of new railway lines are built, more than 200 iron bridges are constructed, as well as 130 new station buildings, while infrastructure destroyed during the war was completely restored.
-The Soviet occupation authorities dissolve the Latvian state railway company on 1 September 1940.
+After the Proclamation of the Republic of Latvia, with the establishment of the Latvian Railways High Board (Dzelzceļu virsvalde) on 5 August 1919 the Latvian state took over the management of almost all railways located in the territory of Latvia.
+Narrow gauge railway lines remained in private hands, only one of which continued to be operated by a private legal entity.
+Since 5 August 1919, the board then operated the state-owned Latvijas dzelzceļi ('Latvijas valsts dzelzceļi', Latvian State Railways) company.
+It only took a few years to completely rebuild the railway infrastructure in Latvia.
+The Nord Express international train line was introduced to Riga in 1923, and provided a connection to Berlin and Paris, with a separate Riga–Moscow detour available.
+In 1925, the construction of new railways was started, stations and trains were modernized, and the Riga passenger station was provided with an electrical interlocking device for switches and signals – the first train safety device of this type in the Baltic States.
+By 1940, 840 km of new railway lines were built, more than 200 iron bridges were constructed, as well as 130 new station buildings, while infrastructure destroyed during the WWI had been completely restored.
+After the Soviet occupation of Latvia, the occupation authorities dissolved the Railways High Board on 1 September 1940.

 During the Second World War, the Latvian railway network was again severely damaged: most railway bridges and many station buildings were destroyed, and irreversible damage was caused to the tracks, as well as to the communications and signaling facilities.

-In the period until 1950, the railway industry was completely revived in key areas and a period of development began, which included electrification of railways on suburban passenger routes, construction of new bridges, transition to diesel cargo trains and long-distance passenger transport, improvement of rolling stock safety, etc. Along with the development of Ventspils port and the USSR industrialization policy in general from the 1960s to 80s, the volume of cargo transportation grows rapidly in the coming years.
-Electric and diesel trains manufactured in Riga run on all suburban and local traffic routes, serving more and more passengers.
-Since 1963, the railways of Latvia, Estonia, Lithuania and the Kaliningrad region were supervised by the Baltic Railway Administration (Pribaltiyskaya railway), whose top management was located in Riga.
+After the Soviet re-occupation of the Baltic states, in the period until 1950, the railway industry was revived in key areas and a period of development began, which included electrification of railways on suburban passenger routes, construction of new bridges, transition to diesel cargo trains and long-distance passenger transport, improvement of rolling stock safety, etc. Along with the development of Ventspils Port and the USSR's industrialization policy in general from the 1960s to the 1980s, the volume of cargo transportation grew rapidly in the coming years.
+Electric and diesel trains manufactured in Riga by RVR ran on all suburban and local traffic routes, serving more and more passengers.
+Since 1963, the railways of Latvia, Estonia, Lithuania and the Kaliningrad region were supervised by the Soviet Baltic Railway Administration (Pribaltiyskaya railway), whose top management was located in Riga.